20 June 2026

 Rescuers from the State Emergency Service in the Odesa region are continuing the search for 10-year-old Sofia Potemkina, who was swept out to sea in the village of Sychavka.

-This was reported to Intentu by the press service of the State Emergency Service in the Odesa region.
+This was reported to Intentu by the press office of the State Emergency Service in the Odesa region.

 The National Police in the Odesa region have also opened a criminal investigation into the girl’s disappearance.

 Preliminary investigations by law enforcement officials have established that the young girl, along with her great-grandmother, went into the sea to swim at an unauthorized beach—where recreation is prohibited—near one of the vacation resorts in the village of Sychavka, Pivdennivska Community.
-Due to a strong current, the child on an inflatable ring began to be swept out to deeper water.
+Due to a strong current, the child, who was on an inflatable ring, began to be swept out into deeper water.
 The great-grandmother tried to save the girl but was unable to do so.

 Following the girl’s disappearance, investigators entered the information into the Unified Register of Pre-trial Investigations under paragraph 2 of part 2 of Article 115 of the Criminal Code of Ukraine, with the note “missing person.”